-PHOTO BY ROB LIGUORIBoris Fishman was born in Minsk, in the former Soviet Union, in 1979, and emigrated to the United States in 1988.
-His journalism, essays, and criticism have appeared in The New Yorker, The New York Times Magazine and Book Review, The New Republic, The Nation, Harper’s, Vogue, The London Review of Books, The Wall Street Journal and other publications (see Selected Journalism).
+PHOTO BY ROB LIGUORIBoris Fishman was born in Minsk, Belarus, and immigrated to the United States in 1988 at nine.
+His journalism, essays, and criticism have appeared in The New Yorker, The New York Times Magazine and Book Review, The New Republic, The Nation, The London Review of Books, The Wall Street Journal and other publications (see Selected Journalism).

 Boris received a degree in Russian literature from Princeton University.
 Afterward, he was on the editorial staff of The New Yorker, and edited “Wild East: Stories from the Last Frontier” (Random House).
 Boris received his MFA in fiction from New York University, and has received residencies and fellowships from the New York Foundation of the Arts and the Fine Arts Work Center in Provincetown, Massachusetts, among others.

 His first novel, A Replacement Life (HarperCollins), was one of The New York Times‘ 100 Notable Books of 2014; a Barnes & Noble Discover Great New Writers pick; the winner of the American Library Association’s Sophie Brody Medal; and a finalist for the National Jewish Book Award, the Sami Rohr Prize, and the Edward Lewis Wallant Award.
 His next, Don’t Let My Baby Do Rodeo, about a New Jersey couple that adopts a boy from Montana who turns out to be wild, will be out from HarperCollins in early 2016.